-When discussing sex trafficking, there are three things that are not up for debate.
-Sex trafficking is a dehumanizing crime, it needs to end, and to make it stop permanently, we need to fight the demand.
+When discussing sex trafficking, there are three things that are not up for debate: Sex trafficking is a dehumanizing crime, it needs to end, and to make it stop permanently, we need to fight the demand.

-Human trafficking, child exploitation, and women’s organizations regularly campaign to stop the demand with perhaps the most famous slogan being #RealMenDontBuyGirls (an unintentionally shaming phrase, we might add).
-Awareness is raised, minds are changed, but trafficking increases.
+Human trafficking, child exploitation, and women’s organizations regularly campaign to stop the demand with perhaps the most famous slogan being “#RealMenDontBuyGirls” (an unintentionally shaming phrase, we might add).
+Awareness is raised, minds are changed—but trafficking still increases.

 But a lot of what we do know about the current state of the industry comes from survivors, and they have a lot to say about how porn was largely connected to or included in their trafficking or exploitation.

-10 quick stats about sex trafficking today
+9 quick stats about sex trafficking today

 If you or someone you know is a victim of human trafficking, call the National Human Trafficking Hotline at 1-888-373-7888.